yuqingc/yuqingc.github.io/content/posts/js/data-bindings-react-vue.md

   - "vue"
 ---

 Months ago, I started working for an enterprise which uses *Vue.js* for most of its web projects.
 The other day, I was trapped in a problem when I was trying to implement a *checkbox*-like component with Vue, for which I need to implement a two-way binding pattern(known as *v-model*).
-Were this component written with React, under the design of *controlled component*, this would definitely not be a problem.
+Were this component written with React, under the design of *controlled component*, this would definitely not be a problem to me.
 I realized there's still a long way to go before I master this framework and that I should ask for help from the Internet.
 Finally, I figured that out, of course.

-This article talks about how to implement a two-way binding Vue component, as part of my study note.
+This article describes how to implement a two-way binding Vue component, as is part of my study note.
 Then, I will compare both ways for data bindings in Vue and React as well.
-I will also mention my points of the correct design standard for React components.
+I will also mention my points of the decent design standard for React components.
 Let's get started.

 ## tl;dr

-- The two-way binding in Vue.js is implemented by a similar way to React.js, which combines a single-way data flow and an event-based design
+- The two-way binding in Vue.js is implemented by a similar way to React.js, which combines a single-way and an event-based data flow to pass data from bottom to up (from child to parent)
 - Your React component *MUST* be able to behave both *controlled* and *uncontrolled*, so as to satisfy the needs of your users

 ## Writing your customized two-way binding component